About this Drug:

 Note: Each of the side effects above was reported in 20% or greater of patients treated with atezolizumab.
+Your side effects may be different if you are taking atezolizumab in combination with another agent.
 Not all possible side effects are included above.

 Warnings and Precautions

-- This drug works with your immune system and can cause inflammation in any of your organs and tissues and can change how they work.
-This may put you at risk for developing serious medical problems which can be life-threatening
+- This drug works with your immune system and can cause inflammation (swelling) in any of your organs and tissues and can change how they work.
+This may put you at risk for developing serious medical problems, which can be life-threatening.

 - Inflammation of the lungs which can be life-threatening.
 You may have a dry cough or trouble breathing.